ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 #UWMadison

 Unlike eukaryotes, prokaryotes don't have the cell cycle.
 Instead, they divide through binary fission.
-They have
+This is because they have no nucleus (ci)